Pods are the smallest deployable units of computing that can be created and managed in Kubernetes.

 other using standard inter-process communications like SystemV semaphores or

 POSIX shared memory.
-Containers in different pods have distinct IP addresses
+Containers in different Pods have distinct IP addresses

-and can not communicate by IPC.
+and can not communicate by IPC without

-Like individual application containers, pods are considered to be relatively ephemeral (rather than durable) entities.
-As discussed in life of a pod, pods are created, assigned a unique ID (UID), and scheduled to nodes where they remain until termination (according to restart policy) or deletion.
-If a node dies, the pods scheduled to that node are scheduled for deletion, after a timeout period.
-A given pod (as defined by a UID) is not “rescheduled” to a new node; instead, it can be replaced by an identical pod, with even the same name if desired, but with a new UID (see replication controller for more details).
-(In the future, a higher-level API may support pod migration.)
+Like individual application containers, Pods are considered to be relatively ephemeral (rather than durable) entities.
+As discussed in pod lifecycle, Pods are created, assigned a unique ID (UID), and scheduled to nodes where they remain until termination (according to restart policy) or deletion.
+If a NodeA node is a worker machine in Kubernetes. dies, the Pods scheduled to that node are scheduled for deletion, after a timeout period.
+A given Pod (as defined by a UID) is not “rescheduled” to a new node; instead, it can be replaced by an identical Pod, with even the same name if desired, but with a new UID (see replication controller for more details).

-When something is said to have the same lifetime as a pod, such as a volume, that means that it exists as long as that pod (with that UID) exists.
-If that pod is deleted for any reason, even if an identical replacement is created, the related thing (e.g. volume) is also destroyed and created anew.
+When something is said to have the same lifetime as a Pod, such as a volume, that means that it exists as long as that Pod (with that UID) exists.
+If that Pod is deleted for any reason, even if an identical replacement is created, the related thing (e.g. volume) is also destroyed and created anew.

-A multi-container pod that contains a file puller and a web server that uses a persistent volume for shared storage between the containers.
+A multi-container Pod that contains a file puller and a web server that uses a persistent volume for shared storage between the containers.

 Pods are a model of the pattern of multiple cooperating processes which form a cohesive unit of service.
 They simplify application deployment and management by providing a higher-level abstraction than the set of their constituent applications.
 Pods serve as unit of deployment, horizontal scaling, and replication.
-Colocation (co-scheduling), shared fate (e.g. termination), coordinated replication, resource sharing, and dependency management are handled automatically for containers in a pod.
+Colocation (co-scheduling), shared fate (e.g. termination), coordinated replication, resource sharing, and dependency management are handled automatically for containers in a Pod.

 Pods enable data sharing and communication among their constituents.

-The applications in a pod all use the same network namespace (same IP and port
+The applications in a Pod all use the same network namespace (same IP and port

 space), and can thus “find” each other and communicate using

-Because of this, applications in a pod must coordinate their usage of ports.
+Because of this, applications in a Pod must coordinate their usage of ports.

-Each pod has an IP address in a flat shared networking space that has full
+Each Pod has an IP address in a flat shared networking space that has full

-communication with other physical computers and pods across the network.
+communication with other physical computers and Pods across the network.

-In addition to defining the application containers that run in the pod, the pod specifies a set of shared storage volumes.
-Volumes enable data to survive container restarts and to be shared among the applications within the pod.
+In addition to defining the application containers that run in the Pod, the Pod specifies a set of shared storage volumes.
+Volumes enable data to survive container restarts and to be shared among the applications within the Pod.

 Pods can be used to host vertically integrated application stacks (e.g. LAMP), but their primary motivation is to support co-located, co-managed helper programs, such as:

-Individual pods are not intended to run multiple instances of the same application, in general.
+Individual Pods are not intended to run multiple instances of the same application, in general.